ivkecodye/ivkecodye/README.md

 - 👋 Hi, I’m Ivke
 - 👀 I’m interested in Python coding
-- 🌱 I’m currently studying for a Full Stack Developer and how to leverage the power of Python to solve tasks.
+- 🌱 I’m currently studying for a Full Stack Developer and how to leverage the power of Python and ReactJS to solve tasks.
-- 💞️ I’m looking to collaborate on Python projects.
+- 💞️ I’m looking to collaborate on Python and ReactJS projects.
 - 📫 Reach me at https://www.linkedin.com/in/ivan-copic-7708062a/
 - 👀 My home page at https://ivkesweng.vercel.app